yngvem/group-lasso/README.rst

 The group lasso [1] regulariser is a well known method to achieve structured sparsity in machine learning and statistics.
-The idea is to create non-overlapping groups of covariate, and recover regression weights in which only a sparse set of these covariate groups have non-zero components.
+The idea is to create non-overlapping groups of covariates, and recover regression weights in which only a sparse set of these covariate groups have non-zero components.

 There are several reasons for why this might be a good idea.
 Say for example